Retail Buyer Salary

 Popular Skills for Retail Buyer

 Retail Buyers report using a pretty varied skill set on the job.
-Most notably, facility with Negotiation and Retail are correlated to pay that is significantly above average, leading to increases of 32 percent and 16 percent, respectively.
-Those listing Customer Service as a skill should be prepared for drastically lower pay.
-Data Analysis and Strategic Planning also typically command lower compensation.
-The majority of those who know Inventory Management also know Data Analysis.
+Most notably, facility with Negotiation and Retail are correlated to pay that is significantly above average, leading to increases of 74 percent and 14 percent, respectively.
+Those listing Data Analysis as a skill should be prepared for drastically lower pay.
+Customer Service and Strategic Planning also typically command lower compensation.
+Those proficient in Inventory Management are, more often than not, also skilled in Data Analysis.

 Pay by Experience Level for Retail Buyer

 Pay by Experience for a Retail Buyer has a positive trend.
 An entry-level Retail Buyer with less than 5 years of experience can expect to earn an average total compensation of $42,000 based on 71 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Retail Buyer with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $50,000 based on 66 salaries.
 An experienced Retail Buyer which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $51,000 based on 50 salaries.
 A Retail Buyer with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $53,000 based on 24 salaries.